sharkmoos/CTFd-Discord-First-Blood/README.md

 ## Use

-There are three key fields in `./src/config.py`
+There are three key fields in `./src/config.py`.
+Currently there are configured to get information from environment variables, but this can be changed

 ```py
 api_token = "" # The API token for CTFd